What is Traveling Wave Fault Location?

 Fiber optic sensors are by nature, electrically non-conductive making the sensors immune to electromagnetic interference.
 Also known to be a good insulator, fiber optic temperature sensors can help ground loops or even lightning interference.
 Lastly, fiber optic temperature sensors are naturally tough enough for harsh environments.

 As it relates to equipment monitoring at your operation, here are five facts and to keep in mind.

-Whether it’s for manual or automated measurements of Power Transformers, Fiber Optic thermometers are incredibly accurate.
+Whether it’s for manual or automated measurements of Power Transformers, fiber optic thermometers are incredibly accurate.
 They support your condition-based maintenance strategy by giving you a clear picture of the actual asset condition, so you know if there’s any decreased performance before there’s a failure.

 Get accurate and direct temperature monitoring data of transformer windings every 250 milliseconds.
-Plus, count on “set-it-and-forget-it” reliability, so you can focus on the pro-active maintenance of your equipment and information without worrying about or questioning your conditioners.
+Plus, count on “set-it-and-forget-it” reliability, so you can focus on the proactive maintenance of your equipment and information without worrying about or questioning your conditioners.

-4) Accessories make everything easier.
+#4 Accessories make everything easier

-With the right transport cases, probe boxes, power supplies and protective caps, your job of manually checking temperatures and maintaining power equipment gets simpler.
+With the right transport cases, probe boxes, power supplies, and protective caps, your job of manually checking temperatures and maintaining power equipment gets simpler.
 And your monitoring devices stay protected.

-5) Software shows it all.
+#5 Fiber Optic Software shows it all

-“Fiber is fantastic” says Qualitrol engineer Phil Caruso “because it can go almost anywhere.
+“Fiber is fantastic,” says Qualitrol engineer Phil Caruso “because it can go almost anywhere.
 It’s so tough, it can be used to measure temperature and all the things that can jeopardize power generation.
 The world only started using fiber optic technology about 50 years ago.
 So the possibilities for measurement and preventive maintenance are still being explored and expanded every day.”
 For more about condition monitoring with fiber optics, talk to Qualitrol today.